franciscoxavier04/pm-BIM/docs/system-admin-guide/files/external-file-storages/health-status/README.md

 ## Connection validation

-Every file storage for OneDrive/SharePoint is able to run connection checks.
+Every file storage is able to run connection checks.
 This test is triggered manually by clicking on **Run checks now** in the sidebar on the right side of the file storage's details view.
 This check is available from the UI to edit the storage.

 ![Check connection for a file storage in OpenProject administration](openproject_file_storages_onedrive_run_checks_button.png)

-Once the check is finished, a full health report will be generated and a brief summary is displayed.
+Once the check is finished, a full health report will be generated and a brief summary will be displayed.
 Click **Open full health report** to see the report in full detail and to download it.

 ![Link to open full health report for a file storage in OpenProject administration](openproject_file_storages_onedrive_open_full_health_report.png)